Hey, check out the forum! If you're logged in, you can participate!

 4. Configure channels using the front-panel controls or Midland's programming software.

 Antenna recommendation: Midland sells their own MXTA26 6dB gain whip antenna designed for the MicroMobile line.
 It is a solid pairing, but any quality GMRS-band antenna with the correct connector will work.
+For a base station install, a NMO-mount or PL-259 antenna on the roof or a dedicated mast will outperform a mobile whip significantly.

 Programming with CHIRP